-24 N. Jefferson ST, STE 200 Dayton, OH 45402 – The mission of the Greater Dayton LGBT Center is “to help create programs that enhance the lives of sexual minorities in Dayton and the Miami Valley.”
+24 N. Jefferson ST, STE 200 Dayton, OH 45402 – "Our mission is to enhance lives and empower members of the diverse sexual and gender communities throughout the Miami Valley"

 Greater Dayton LGBT Center Presents PRIDE 2015: #Winning Diversity Friday, June 5- Sun, June 7

 The annual Pride Festival that celebrates the diversity of the LGBTQ culture in Dayton, recognized as the “Queersest City” by The Advocate, kicks off Friday, June 5th with a brand new event.
 The Affair on the Square will kick off at 5pm and features the infamous and ever colorful Rubi Girls on the PNC stage.
 Guests can enjoy food from Zombie Dogz, Hunger Paynes, Jimmies StrEATery and Go Cupckae as well as beverages from the Bud Light Beer Truck.
 Title Sponsor PNC’s Dave Melin, Dayton Market Regional President will officially open the PRIDE festivities with remarks on why fostering an inclusive work environment is a business advantage and improves staff morale for PNC.
 THE LGBT Center will then honor local businesses that are Champions of Equality.